Country guides

 Travellers to the Philippines over 18 years of age do not have to pay duty on 400 cigarettes or 50 cigars or 250g tobacco, and 2 litres of alcoholic beverages.

-Prohibited items include firearms or parts thereof, explosives and ammunition; printed material that contains subversive, obscene or pornographic content; drugs, gambling machines, lottery sweepstake tickets, or coin-operated video machines; gold, silver and other precious metals that do not have authentication of quality; non-identifiable brands of medicines or foodstuffs; coca leaves and any prohibited drugs, plants or parts thereof; as well as fruits and vegetables.
+Prohibited items include firearms or parts thereof, explosives and ammunition; printed material that contains subversive, obscene or pornographic content; drugs, gambling machines, lottery sweepstake tickets, or coin-operated gaming machines (such as arcade or pinball machines) that accept coins or tokens; gold, silver, and other precious metals that do not have authentication of quality; non-identifiable brands of medicines or foodstuffs; coca leaves and any prohibited drugs, plants, or parts thereof; as well as fruits and vegetables.

 Communications

 The international access code for the Philippines is +63.
-Pre-paid sim cards can be bought at the airport and at convenience stores.
-However, different networks have better coverage on certain islands so visitors are advised to choose a network best suited to their destinations.
-Wifi access is increasingly common, even on the islands.
+Prepaid SIM cards can be purchased at the airport, convenience stores, or mobile network provider stores.
+However, different networks offer better coverage on certain islands, so visitors are advised to choose a network best suited to their destinations.
+WiFi access is increasingly common, even on remote islands, though quality may vary depending on the location.

 Passport & Visa

-Everyone entering the Philippines must have a passport that is valid for at least six months beyond the date of arrival in the country.
-All visitors must have return or onward tickets, documents necessary for further travel, as well as sufficient funds.
-A visa is not required for a stay of up to 30 days provided these criterion are met.
-Extensions for visas are possible and should be made with the Bureau of Immigration.
-Visas may be issued on arrival for stays of up to 59 days for a fee, and multiple extensions up to one year total are possible.
-Regarding COVID-19, foreign nationals who are not fully vaccinated are not able to enter the Philippines.
+Everyone entering the Philippines must have a passport that is valid for at least six months beyond the date of arrival.
+All visitors must also have return or onward tickets, any necessary documents for further travel, and sufficient funds.
+A visa is not required for stays of up to 30 days, provided these requirements are met.
+Visa extensions are possible and should be arranged with the Bureau of Immigration.
+Visas may also be issued on arrival.

 Entry requirements